opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/common.md

 Providing a **common foundation**, OGC API - Common is meant to be implemented by "downstream" OGC API standards in a uniform and consistent manner.
 Examples of OGC API - Common resources will be shown in the context of other OGC API standards.

+## Summary

+OGC API - Common documents the set of common practices and shared requirements that have emerged from the development of Resource Oriented Architectures and Web APIs within the OGC.
+The standard defines resources and access mechanisms which are useful for a client seeking to understand the offerings and capabilities of an API, as well as a connection between the API landing page and resource-specific details.